cristiansot/React-Book-List/README.md

     A screenshot of your application with a list of your favorite books!

-### sAdditional challenges for practice:
+### Additional challenges for practice:
 Add a feature to edit the title of a book in the list.
 Introduce simple styling to improve the UI/UX of your application.
 Make it possible for the user to upload an image of the book cover along with the title, and display the books as their covers with titles listed underneath.
 (Hint: a new component, Book, might help!)
 Make it possible for the user to include a URL to where to purchase the book, and hyperlink the title of the book to the purchase page.
 Any additional features you can think of!
 The more features you add, the more comfortable you'll get with React!